ContinuousEngineeringProject/terraform-google-factory/docs/contributors/DEV_GUIDE.md

 ### Signoff
 A [Developer Certificate of Origin](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) is required for all commits.
 It can be provided using the [signoff](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) option for `git commit` or by GPG signing the commit.
 The developer certificate is available at (https://developercertificate.org/).

-Continuous Engineering Factory GKE Module enforces the DCO using the a [bot](https://github.com/probot/dco).
+The project enforces the DCO using the a [bot](https://github.com/probot/dco).
 You can view the details on the DCO check by viewing the `Checks` tab in the GitHub pull request.

 ![DCO signoff check](https://user-images.githubusercontent.com/13410355/42352794-85fe1c9c-8071-11e8-834a-05a4aeb8cc90.png)